smikims/ncmb/README.md

 ncmb
 ====

-A fully-featured Mandelbrot set viewer, using ncurses
+A Mandelbrot set viewer utilizing the ncurses library, with scrolling and zooming